 Validate Web SDK implementations with Experience Platform Debugger

-Learn how to validate your Platform Web SDK implementation with Adobe Experience Platform Debugger.
+Learn how to validate your Adobe Experience Platform Web SDK implementation with Adobe Experience Platform Debugger.

-If you have never used the debugger before—and this one is different from the older Adobe Experience Cloud Debugger—you might want to watch this five-minute overview video:
+If you have never used the debugger before, you might want to watch this five-minute overview video:

-In this lesson, you will use the Adobe Experience Cloud Debugger extension to replace the tag property hardcoded on the Luma demo site with your own property.
+In this lesson, you use the Adobe Experience Platform Debugger extension to replace the tag property hardcoded on the Luma demo site with your own property.

 This technique is called environment switching and will be helpful later, when you work with tags on your own website.
-You are able to load your production website in your browser, but with your development tags environment.
+It allows you to to load your production website in your browser, but with your development tags library.
 This ability enables you to confidently make and validate tags changes independently from your regular code releases.
 After all, this separation of marketing tag releases from your regular code releases is one of the main reasons customers use tags in the first place!

 Learning objectives